yihao-liu/Gene-Technology-HS2023/README.md

     ```
 3. Download the Data:
    Before running the notebook, you need to download the data folder required for this project.
 Get the data from [this link](https://codeocean.com/capsule/3003146/tree/v1).
 Make sure to place it in the appropriate directory within your project folder.
 The data folder should be placed directly under the **Gene-Technology-HS2023** folder.
+4. Navigate to the `Gene_Technology_showcase.ipynb` file and click on it to open and run.

 ### Option 2: Local Setup
 #### Prerequisites